monkeytechdays/MKTD8-fortune-app/doc/exercises.md

 ## Exercise 4 : The view ##

 Now that we have our Model and our Presenter ready, let's implement the View !
-On Android the View is implemented by MainActivity.
+On Android the View is implemented by `MainActivity`.
 On iOS it is implemented by a ViewController.

 To help you we have created a basic (but functional) layout/storyboard of the screen.

-Your job is to implement the FortuneView methods in these classes.
+Your job is to implement the `FortuneView` methods in these classes.

 The iOS part will be need to be done with Xcode using the Swift language.